Resident Evil 7: Biohazard

 And after a lot of hard work by the Capcom team, Resident Evil 7: Biohazard had one of the largest video game launches in recent history.
 Top ratings and sales passed 3.5 million units worldwide in the first three months.

 In late 2015, we were approached by Capcom to begin working on the latest installment of the ever-popular Resident Evil series.
-After seeing our work on Tearaway, they were very impressed and essentially appointed us the position out of a list of several hundred people.
+They were very impressed by our work on Tearaway and chose us from a list of several hundred people.
 After meeting with their team over video call, our visions for the project were incredibly aligned and we began working in a matter of weeks.

-Their initial brief to us was to create a “virtual instrument” of completely unique sounds that their audio department could then use to build the game’s soundscape.
-Their creative team gave us directions such as “Make it gross.
-Like if you were stepping on insects.” and “Make it dark.
+From the initial brief, our goal was to create a “virtual instrument” of completely unique sounds that their audio department could then use to build the game’s soundscape.
+Their creative team gave us directions such as “Make it gross, like if you were stepping on insects.” and “Make it dark.
 It should feel like this color.”
-This went very well.
-We truly reframed their expectations of what they wanted.
-Bringing things to the table that they had never thought of.
-We’re not the kind of people that just execute instructions.
-Once that trust was established at the beginning we had a carte blanche to create the rest of the project.
+Despite the unconventional direction, this went very well.
+We truly reframed their expectations, bringing things to the table that they had never thought of.
+Our team isn’t the type to simply carry out instructions.
+Once that trust was established at the beginning, we received a carte blanche to create the rest of the project.

-For ease of creation and implementation, we needed to create a sonic palette that would allow Capcom’s sound designers and composers to easily create intense emotional experiences within a highly focused art direction.
-To solve this, our idea was to craft sounds within a “musique concrète” aesthetic using unusual sound sources.
+In order to maximize ease of creation and implementation, we needed to create a sonic palette that would allow Capcom’s sound designers and composers to easily compose intense emotional experiences within a highly focused art direction.
+We addressed this by crafting sounds within a “musique concrète” aesthetic using unusual sound sources.
 And rather than relying on musical notes and instrumentation, we harnessed sounds and raw tones from nature.
-In combination with binaural recording techniques, this allowed us to trigger the deep primal fear that lies within us all.
-The stuff that really makes your hair stand on end.
+In combination with binaural recording techniques, this allowed us to trigger the deep primal fear that lies within us all, the stuff that really makes your hair stand on end.

-We carefully thought of our sound sources and drew inspiration from both our direct environment and the extremes of humanity’s darkness.
-We juxtaposed these themes to achieve a strong visceral impact.
-In this process, we tested hundreds of objects and instruments.
-We went through every object in our folly room, performed field recordings, tested our internal instrument collection, disassembled a piano, and even found a beehive.
+We carefully thought out sound sources and drew inspiration from both our direct environment and the extremes of humanity’s darkness.
+We then juxtaposed these themes to achieve a strong visceral impact.
+In this process, we tested hundreds of objects and instruments—We went through every object in our foley room, performed field recordings, tested our internal instrument collection, disassembled a piano, and even found a beehive.
 With multiple microphones, we were able to achieve an immense range of sound, textures, and spatiality that frankly, had never been done before.

 The Nuts and Bolts

-Throughout the process, we recorded hundreds of elements with our omni-binaural microphone.
-We played with different planes and directions which resulted in a “swarm” effect of spatialized sound that if heard for too long, could bring discomfort to listeners.
-We knew we were on to something.
+We recorded hundreds of elements throughout the process, with our omni-binaural microphone.
+We played with different planes and directions to create a “swarm” effect of spatialized sound that, if heard for a long period of time, could bring discomfort to listeners.
+We knew we were onto something.

-We constantly iterated on these recording techniques and the idea of how sound vibration is transmuted by matter.
-Trying unusual methods such as using water and other materials as a resonator which gave us a multitude of sonic textures that we could choose from.
-Another technique we used was recording ultra low frequencies that are not usually heard by the human ear.
-However, when the pitch is lowered, it would reveal unusual and scary sounds that were dormant in the objects we were using.
+We constantly iterated on these recording techniques, as we explored the idea of how sound vibration is transmuted by matter.
+We tried unusual methods such as using water and other materials as a resonator which gave us a multitude of sonic textures that we could choose from.
+Another technique we used was recording ultra-low frequencies that are not usually heard by the human ear.
+However, we found that when the pitch is lowered, it would reveal unusual and scary sounds previously dormant in the objects we were using.

 After all of this work, we were asked to mix final pieces for the game.
 When composing, we were able to harness all of that R&D and take it to a further level when combined with live performance.
 A fluid workflow of instrumentation, objects, and creepy and crazy sounds.

-In the end, this was the largest amount of binaural tracks in one musical piece ever.
-Our multi-thousand dollar computers were choking up trying to process the sound.
-It was in fact so vivid, that it literally made us nauseous after only a few hours of recording.
+In the end, this was our largest amount of binaural tracks in one musical piece ever.
+Our multi-thousand dollar computers were choking up just trying to process the sound.
+The result was so vivid that it literally made us nauseous after only a few hours of recording.